-Compensation increasing in deferment
+Compensation increasing in deferment and accrued prior to 6 April 2009

-For a non-pensioner, where compensation increases in deferment the liability for the period of deferment must be obtained by discounting the benefit at normal pension age at the adjusted net index-linked gilt yield shown below.
-As this yield implicitly allows for increases to normal pension age no allowance should be made for increases to benefits between the relevant time and normal pension age.
+For each non-pensioner, where compensation which accrued prior to 6 April 2009 increases in deferment, the liability for the period of deferment must be obtained by discounting the benefit at normal pension age at the adjusted net index-linked gilt yield shown below.
+As this yield implicitly allows for increases to normal pension age no allowance should be made for increases to benefits between the relevant date and normal pension age.

-Adjusted net index-linked gilt yield = Yield A (i) -0.4%
+Adjusted net index-linked gilt yield = Yield A (i) - 0.3%

-(i) Yield A should be determined daily as 50% of the sum of the FTSE Actuaries' Government Securities Index-Linked annualised Real Yields over 15 years assuming:
+- (i) Yield A should be determined daily as 50% of the sum of the FTSE Actuaries' Government Securities Index-Linked annualised Real Yields over 15 years assuming:

-a 5% inflation; and
+- a 5% inflation; and

-b 0% inflation.
+- b 0% inflation.

-Compensation not increasing in deferment
+Compensation increasing in deferment and accrued after 5 April 2009

-For a non-pensioner, where compensation does not increase in deferment the liability for the period of deferment must be obtained by discounting the benefit at normal pension age at the adjusted gilt yield shown below.
+For each non-pensioner, where compensation which accrued after 5 April 2009 increases in deferment, the liability for the period of deferment must be obtained by discounting the benefit at normal pension age at the adjusted yield shown below.
+As this yield implicitly allows for increases to normal pension age no allowance should be made for increases to benefits between the relevant date and normal pension age.

-Adjusted gilt yield = Yield B (ii) -0.2%
+Adjusted yield = higher of (Yield A (i) - 0.3%) and (Yield B (ii) - 2.6%)